-This document, "Mississippi Trustee Implementation Group 2019 Draft Supplemental Restoration Plan: Grand Bay Land Acquisition and Habitat Management" (Draft SRP), was prepared by the Mississippi Trustee Implementation Group (MS TIG) pursuant to OPA and its related NRDA regulations, as well as the National Environmental Policy Act of 1969 (NEPA), and is consistent with the Trustees' findings in the PDARP/PEIS.
+This document, "Mississippi Trustee Implementation Group 2019 Final Supplemental Restoration Plan: Grand Bay Land Acquisition and Habitat Management" (Final SRP), was prepared by the Mississippi Trustee Implementation Group (MS TIG) pursuant to OPA and its related NRDA regulations, as well as the National Environmental Policy Act of 1969 (NEPA), and is consistent with the Trustees' findings in the PDARP/PEIS.
 In accordance with the OPA regulations (15 C.F.R. § 990.53), the MS TIG previously developed a screening process to develop a reasonable range of restoration alternatives, presented in the "Mississippi Trustee Implementation Group 2016-2017 Restoration Plan/Environmental Assessment" (2016-2017 RP/EA).
-Via this Draft SRP, the MS TIG proposes to continue restoration work for the Wetlands, Coastal, and Nearshore Habitats (WCNH) Restoration Type begun by that process by allocating \$10 million in additional funds from its WCNH Restoration Type to the Grand Bay Land Acquisition and Habitat Management project originally selected for implementation in the 2016-2017 RP/EA.
-Restoration measures would include the same measures developed for that project, which are the acquisition and protection of target habitats, as well as invasive species management, mechanical clearing, chemical treatment, and prescribed fire, all within the same project boundary.
+Via this Final SRP, the MS TIG selects to continue restoration work for the Wetlands, Coastal, and Nearshore Habitats (WCNH) Restoration Type begun by that process by allocating \$10 million in additional funds from its WCNH Restoration Type to the Grand Bay Land Acquisition and Habitat Management project originally selected for implementation in the 2016-2017 RP/EA.
+Restoration measures would include the same measures developed for that project, which are the acquisition and protection of target habitats, as well as invasive species management, mechanical clearing, chemical treatment, and prescribed fire, all within the same project area.
 MDEQ and DOI would continue to be the Implementing Trustees on behalf of the Mississippi Trustee Implementation Group.
-DOI is the lead federal agency for this Draft SRP and has adopted and incorporated by reference the Grand Bay Land Acquisition and Habitat Management project NEPA analysis in the 2016-2017 RP/EA.
+DOI is the lead federal agency for this Final SRP and has adopted and incorporated by reference the Grand Bay Land Acquisition and Habitat Management project NEPA analysis in the 2016-2017 RP/EA.
+Pursuant to NEPA, a Finding of No Significant Impact (FONSI) has been prepared (See Appendix A).